 I have been sent [by God] to perfect good character.11

-Our noble prophet was extremely polite, kind, well-mannered, good-tempered, joyful, respectful, patient, humble, modest, and had any good quality one could think of.
+Our Noble Prophet (s) was extremely polite, kind, well-mannered, good-tempered, joyful, respectful, patient, humble, modest, and had any good quality one could think of.